trzsz/trzsz/README.md

 Considering `laptop --> hostA --> hostB --> docker --> tmux ` , using scp to transfer files is inconvenience.

-[Tmux](https://github.com/tmux/tmux) is not going to support rz/sz ( [906](https://github.com/tmux/tmux/issues/906), [1439](https://github.com/tmux/tmux/issues/1439) ), and I found out that creating a new file transfer tools is much easier than patching tmux.
+[Tmux](https://github.com/tmux/tmux) is not going to support lrzsz ( rz / sz ) ( [906](https://github.com/tmux/tmux/issues/906), [1439](https://github.com/tmux/tmux/issues/1439) ), and I found out that creating a new file transfer tools is much easier than patching tmux.

 Additionally, [iTerm2-zmodem](https://github.com/RobberPhex/iTerm2-zmodem) is not supporting a progress bar.
 Is there something wrong happened or just need more time?